refena/refena/refena/README.md

 ### ➤ Key differences

 **More scalable**:\
-Since actions are bound to a `ReduxProvider`, you can split your app into multiple providers.
+Since actions are bound to a `ReduxProvider`, you can split your app into multiple providers with each provider having its own set of actions.
 This makes it easier to scale your app.
-You can also view the [dependency graph](#-dependency-graph) without any additional logic in your providers.
+You can also view the [dependency graph](#-dependency-graph) without any setup.

 **No StoreConnector**:\
 You don't need to use a `StoreConnector` to access the state.